mcolonj/Magical-Scroller/README.md

 7. Each UIView in the UIScrollView is loaded with its new data/look.
 8. The overlay UIView is hidden.

+### Seamlessness ###

 This process happens each time a scroll occurs.
 It gives the appearance of an infinitely scrolling UIScrollView.

 However it only contains three UIViews and an overlay UIView providing the slight-of-hand magic.
+Each UIView is scrolling, hiding, and shifting in order to perform the necessary steps to appear seamless.

+## The Files ##

+The project started as an adeptation to the PageControl project available for download on the apple developer website.

+*It has since taken a life of it's own, but contains one .h and .m file from that project.
+The ContentControl base class.
+I have decided to keep this class for now, but will eventually replace it.*

+* ContentController - inherits NSObject.
+* ScrollController - inherits from PageControl.
+* Scroller - inherits from UIViewController.
+* View - inherits from UIViewController.
+* OverlayView - inherits from UIViewController